All Episodes

 I'm sorry, Mrs. Bill Clinton.

-Got it, you you got you gotta correct this is going to become a habit no matter how long it takes.
+This is going to become a habit no matter how long it takes.

-So let's let's just get started.
+So let's just get started.

 This is the day the Lord has made.